 Group 1: Oral glucose gel group

 Neonates received 40% oral glucose gel administered at a dose of 200 mg/kg.
 The gel was applied to the buccal mucosa and gently massaged to enhance absorption.
-The baby was encouraged to feed following administration of the gel.
+The baby was encouraged to feed following the administration of the gel.

 Group 2: Intravenous dextrose group